zerangu/STM32_Drone_Flight_Ctrl/README.md

 bettery: 3s lipo 2200mah

+# Flight Control

 Controller uses PID control without I

 D gain might be too high for you

 Controller can read TFluna laser range finder

+# Test Flight

+1. connect main power

+2. imu calibration will starts in 2 seconds

+3. calibrating starts and will take another 2 seconds, dont touch the drone during calibration

+4. motor beep

+5. flip ch5 switch to arm (PWM > 1800us) and fly the drone

 # good luck in your project!